DaveXRouz/Codexs_bot_Git/README.md

-# Codexs.ai Telegram Bot 🤖
+# Codexs Telegram Bot 🤖

-A professional, bilingual (English/Farsi) Telegram bot for Codexs.ai that handles job applications, company information, and contact requests with a premium user experience.
+A professional, bilingual (English/Farsi) Telegram bot for Codexs that handles job applications, company information, and contact requests with a premium user experience.

 ## ✨ Features